bebrws/newblog/posts/kubernetesAliasesFunctions.md

     kexSH
 ```

-These are pretty powerful little functions.
+These are pretty useful little functions.

 You will be able to select the pod you want to a shell into, and then a secondary fzf selection will occur for the container.